cloudmicro/lambda-dynamodb-local/readme.md

 ###Thanks
 * https://github.com/HDE/python-lambda-local is the nucleus of the local Lambda runtime
-* I'm using the [modli/dynamodb](https://hub.docker.com/r/modli/dynamodb/) from the Docker Hub registry
+* I'm using the [modli/dynamodb](https://hub.docker.com/r/modli/dynamodb/) image from the Docker Hub registry